-Emergent tact relations
+Emergent stimulus relations

 An elaborate and always changing universe of stimulus conditions and events that are internal and external to an individual.